Cyber Monday breaks US records with $7.9 billion in online sales

 In comparison, retail sales online in the country during an average day is $1.4 billion.

-Amazon on Tuesday morning also claimed Cyber Monday as its biggest shopping day in its history, besting its prior record during this year's Prime Day.
+Amazon on Tuesday morning declared this year's Cyber Monday the biggest shopping day in its history, besting its record from this year's Prime Day.

 The massive sales figures point to the solid growth of e-commerce, with more customers each year spending more online, threatening traditional retailers' networks of stores.
 The records also validate expectations this holiday shopping season would become one of the strongest in years, thanks to low unemployment, high consumer confidence and a robust economy.

-Adobe said Cyber Monday's growth this year was driven by strong mobile purchasing, which hit record levels at $2.1 billion in sales, and buy online, pickup in-store, which it calls BOPIS.
+Adobe said Cyber Monday's growth this year was driven by strong mobile purchasing, which hit record levels at $2.2 billion in sales, and by "buy online, pickup in-store," which it calls BOPIS.
 Adobe says it tabulates its holiday stats by tracking 80 of the top 100 US online retailers, including analysis of over 1 trillion visits to retail sites and 55 million products.

 Top sellers on Cyber Monday included the Nintendo Switch, Little Live Pets, Red Dead Redemption 2, LG TVs, drones, Dell laptops, FurReal Pets and Amazon Echo smart speakers, Adobe said.